Neel7125/detectnet/README.md

 ## Architecture

 ### Transport
-All communication goes through a **WebSocket relay server** (`server.js`).
+All communication goes through a **WebSocket relay server** (`server.js`) hosted on Railway.
 No WebRTC or P2P — pure WebSocket, works across any network (4G, different WiFi, different countries).

 ### Schedulers
 All four schedulers run **simultaneously** on every frame batch.
 Each one independently decides which client gets which frame based on device health scores.